gia-bartlett/gia-bartlett/README.md

 ### Hi, I'm Georgina! 👋

 - :sparkles: About me:
 After working in education for just under a decade I took some time away to travel around New Zealand.
-Now i'm back and I'm diving into the world of tech!
+Now I'm back and I'm diving into the world of tech!
-I am based in the UK
+:pushpin: I am based in the UK

 - :mortar_board: Education and Training:
 I have a BA in Archaeology and a Masters Degree in Classics and Ancient History.
 I am currently a Trainee DevOps Engineer with Sparta Global.